Palm Springs to Joshua Tree Day Trip Itinerary

 Park in the Twin Tanks parking lot and head out on the Arch Rock Nature Trail.
 This trail will take you across the street toward White Tank Campground, where the original trailhead used to be.
 Continue on the trail, following signs for Arch Rock.

-Note: You can no longer park at White Tank to access this trail — you must park at Twin Tanks.
+Note: You cannot park at White Tank to access this trail — you must park at Twin Tanks.

 Skull Rock

 The next stop is the one I was most looking forward to: the famous Skull Rock!
-This is a massive rock that has hollowed spaces caused by water erosion over thousands of years that make it look like a giant skull.
+This is a massive rock that has hollowed-out spaces caused by thousands of years of water erosion, which makes it look like a giant skull.

-To get to Skull Rock, park on the side of the road, cross the street, and take a few steps from the road, and skull rock will be right there.
+To get to Skull Rock, park on the side of the road, cross the street, and start walking.
+Skull Rock can be seen just a few steps from the roadside.
 It’s really easy to reach and doesn’t require any hiking.

 Hall of Horrors

-We passed this stop and it caught my eye, but we didn’t stop as we weren’t sure what it entailed.
-After looking it up later, I wish we had stopped here!
+The name of this stop caught my eye as we drove past it, but we didn’t stop.
+After looking it up later, I wish we had stopped!

-The trailhead for this has a parking lot with vault toilets.
-From Skull Rock, you’ll continue west on Park Blvd. and look for signs for Hall of Horrors on the right-hand side.
+How to Get to Hall of Horrors: The trailhead for Hall of Horrors has a parking lot with vault toilets.
+From Skull Rock, continue west on Park Blvd. and look for signs for Hall of Horrors on the right-hand side.

 Barker Dam Trail

-Continue west on Park Blvd. after your stop at Hall of Horrors.
-You’ll come to Barker Dam Rd. on the right, which will lead you to the parking lot!
-There are vault toilets at this lot as well.
+How to Get to Barker Dam Trail: Continue west on Park Blvd. after your stop at Hall of Horrors.
+You’ll come to Barker Dam Rd. on the right, which will lead you to the parking lot.
+There are vault toilets in this lot as well.

 Things to do Near Joshua Tree (Twentynine Palms)

-The city just outside of Joshua Tree National Park is called Twentynine Palms.
-Even if you don’t plan to visit the National Park, it’s with a day trip from Palm Springs to Joshua Tree just to explore Twentynine Palms.
+The city just outside of Joshua Tree National Park is called Twentynine Palms (also written as 29 Palms).
+Even if you don’t plan to visit the National Park, it’s worth a day trip from Palm Springs to Joshua Tree just to explore Twentynine Palms.

 It’s a quaint downtown with cafes and shops along the side of the highway.
-Twentynine Palms has a really artsy, small-town vibe and I had fun exploring around it.
+Twentynine Palms has a really artsy, small-town vibe, and we had fun exploring it.

 Art Queen